 Kosovo / Republika e Kosovës / Република Косово / Republika Kosovo – Let’s explore here

-There are fewer than two million citizens, mostly consisting of Albanians and Serbians.
-It’s about the size of North Yorkshire in England or about half the size of Wales.
+The population of Kosovo is around 1½ million people (2024), mostly consisting of Albanians and Serbians, about ¼ million of whom live in the capital, Pristina.
+It’s about the size of North Yorkshire in England or about half the size of Wales, UK.
 Its neighbours are Serbia, Albania, Montenegro and North Macedonia.

-For the most part the country consists of a central plain, with the Accursed Mountains in the South and South West and the Šar Mountains in the South East.
-Mount Đeravica is the highest point, at 8,714 ft (2,656 m) above sea level.
+The terrain consists of a central plain, overlooked by the aptly named Accursed Mountains in the south and south west and the Šar Mountains in the south east.
+Mount Đeravica is the country’s highest point, at 8,714 ft (2,656 m) above sea level.

 Copyright © letsexplorehere.com